Hreflang Tags Generator

 Frequently Asked Questions

-What is hreflang?
+What is hreflang tag?

-When do I need hreflang?
+When do i need hreflang?

-What is x-default?
+What is x-default hreflang?

 Where to place hreflang tags?